AdobeDocs/experience-manager-guides.en/help/product-guide/lc-config-guide/guides-scorm-preview-config.md

 ---
-title: Configuring Content Security Policy for SCORM preview
+title: Configure Content Security Policy for SCORM preview
 description: Learn how to configure Content Security Policy for SCORM preview using an environment variable in Cloud Manager
 feature: Authoring
 role: User